madanmx/GameSFX/README.md

 # GameSFX "Serial Femtosecond Crystallography Data analyis for dummies"
 A set of python utilities for serial femtosecond crystallography data analysis.
-The required tools are Python, editors (whatever the editor you like!!) and CCP4/Phenix.
+The required tools are Python, editors (whatever the editor you like!!) and CCP4 and Phenix.
 For map visualization "coot".

 Take home message: Classical interactive computing with less mousing (clicking) and more keyboarding a.k.a out of the balck box training!!!